Get Task & Purpose in your inbox

 With rural veterans comprising a significant proportion of enrolled veterans, they need a system designed for them, for their needs — the same one used for urban areas just won't work there.

-This is where the Office of Rural Health comes in.
+That's where the Office of Rural Health comes in.
 Established in 2007, its mission is to improve the access and quality of care for enrolled rural and highly rural veterans, and to create programs, employ strategies, and use emerging technologies to increase health care options for all rural veterans.

 Task & Purpose reached out to the Office of Rural Health to ask about the problems it faces in caring with the rural veterans community.